 - Once the file has been downloaded, double-click on the EmsisoftAntiMalwareSetup.exe icon to start the program.
 If Windows Smart Screen issues an alert, please allow it to run anyway.

 If the setup program displays an alert about safe mode, please click on the Yes button to continue.
 You should now see a dialog asking you to agree to a license agreement.
 Please access the agreement and click on the Install button to continue with the installation.

 - You will eventually get to a screen asking what type of license you wish to use with Emsisoft Anti-Malware.

 If you have an existing license key or want to buy a new license key, please select the appropriate option.
 Otherwise, select the Freeware or Test for 30 days, free option.
 If you receive an alert after clicking this button that your trial has expired, just click on the Yes button to enter freeware mode, which still allows the cleaning of infections.

 - You will now be at a screen asking if you wish to join Emsisoft's Anti-Malware network.
 Read the descriptions and select your choice to continue.

 - Emsisoft Anti-Malware will now begin to update it's virus detections.

 Please be patient as it may take a few minutes for the updates to finish downloading.

-Please select the Deep Scan option and then click on the Scan button.
-The Deep Scan option will take the longest time to scan your computer, but will also be the most thorough.
+Please select the Full Scan option to begin scanning your computer for infections.
+The Full Scan option will take the longest time to scan your computer, but will also be the most thorough.
 As you are here to clean infections, it is worth the wait to make sure your computer is properly scanned.